-Culture care repatterning or restructuring includes those assistive, supporting, facilitative, or enabling professional actions and decisions that help a clients reorder, change, or greatly modify their lifeways for new, different, and beneficial health care pattern while respecting the clients cultural values and beliefs and still providing a beneficial or healthier lifeway than before the changes were coestablished with the clients.
+Culture care repatterning or restructuring includes those assistive, supporting, facilitative, or enabling professional actions and decisions that help clients reorder, change, or greatly modify their lifeways for new, different, and beneficial health care pattern while respecting the clients’ cultural values and beliefs and still providing a beneficial or healthier lifeway than before the changes were established with the clients.
 (Leininger, 1991)

 The following are the assumptions of Madeleine Leininger’s theory:

-- Different cultures perceive, know, and practice care in different ways, yet there are some commonalities about care among all cultures of the world.
+- Different cultures perceive, know, and practice care differently, yet there are some commonalities about care among all world cultures.